-It started off as a saying the cousins learned from our uncles; our version of “Cheers!” that we’d say before taking shots at family parties.
+IN GINA’S WORDS: It started off as a saying the cousins learned from our uncles; our version of “Cheers!” that we’d say before taking shots at family parties.
 It was a fun phrase to get the party started as we pledged to drink “to the death”.
-But after my cousin only 3 months younger than me passed away tragically in 2011 and then my uncle in 2014, the meaning changed drastically for our entire family.
+But after my cousin only 3 months younger than me died by suicide in 2011 and then my uncle in 2014 due to leukemia, the meaning changed drastically for our entire family.
 “To da dit” became something more real — a mantra reminding us to never forget how precious our lives are, to appreciate every single day, and most importantly, to appreciate each other.

 Gina Mariko Rosales

-Gina Mariko Rosales is an events enthusiast, #Entrepinay (pinay entrepreneur), efficiency nerd, dancer, and nonprofit advocate.
+Gina Mariko Rosales is an events enthusiast, #Pinayista, efficiency nerd, dancer, and nonprofit advocate.
 Prior to founding Make it Mariko, Gina spent 10 years doing corporate & nonprofit event planning, administration, and operations.
 She was the first Administrative Business Partner for the Google Self-Driving Car Team, and the first Head of Marketing Events at X, the moonshot factory (formerly Google X) where she planned large scale tech event activations, press, and public policy events.
 Gina was former Executive Director of the award-winning, nonprofit performing arts organization, Funkanometry SF and did youth outreach work with SF & Oakland schools.
-She is the Co-Founder of the UNDISCOVERED SF Creative Night Market in SOMA Pilipinas.
+She is the Co-Founder of the UNDISCOVERED SF Creative Night Market in SOMA Pilipinas, as well as the Founder of Pinayista – a nonprofit community of Filipino women dedicated to building sisterhood in the hustle.
 Gina’s personal mission is to create magical, meaningful moments that help remind us of the beauty and interconnectedness of life.